Natthakritta Vongtaveelap

 Natthakritta Vongtaveelap (ณัฐกฤตา วงศ์ทวีลาภ; born 8 November 2002) is a Thai professional golfer playing on the LPGA Tour.

 Early life and amateur career

 Born in 2002, Vongtaveelap began playing golf at a very young age.
 As an amateur, she had a very successful career and got the titles at several events, including the 2021 and 2022 Singha Thailand Amateur Open, 2021 Singha Thailand Amateur Match Play Championship, and 2022 Singha Thailand Amateur Match Play Championship.
 She also ended up as a runner-up twice in the 2021 and 2022 Women's Amateur Asia-Pacific Championship.

-In May 2022, she represented Thailand at the 2021 Southeast Asian Games and won two gold medals.
+In May 2022, she represented Thailand at the 2021 SEA Games and won two gold medals.

 Professional career

 Vongtaveelap turned professional in November 2022.
 In December 2022, she finished tied for 28th at the LPGA Q-Series to earn her LPGA Tour membership for the 2023 season.

 2023

 Vongtaveelap won her first event as a pro on the Thai LPGA Tour at the BGC Championship in February 2023.
 Two weeks later, she triumphed for her second consecutive Thai LPGA title at the NSDF Ladies Classic.

 In late February, she made her LPGA debut at the Honda LPGA Thailand after winning the qualifying tournament in January and got the sponsor invitation. she took a four-shot lead at 20-under-par after 54 holes and attempted to be the first LPGA member to win on her first LPGA start but lost to Lilia Vu by one stroke in the final round.
 This runner-up finish made her moved into the top 100 on the Women's World Golf Rankings for the first time with a rank of 91.

 In July, Vongtaveelap was disqualified from the first round of the U.S. Women's Open after her caddie, Jinsup Kim, used a distance-measuring device on multiple holes.